TrystonPerry/bubble.js/README.md

 `.bubble-0` is an identifier to use in CSS for customization (Optional)

-`.bubble-toolip` is for a peice of text that is shown below the bubble (Optional)
+`.bubble-tooltip` is for a piece of text that is shown below the bubble (Optional)

 ## CSS Setup